getlipa/hfsp/README.md

 # HFSP — Human Friendly String Parser

-/Use Human Friendly String Parser or Have Fun Staying Poor!/
+_Use Human Friendly String Parser or Have Fun Staying Poor!_

 ## Why
-Bitcoin eco-system becomes complex and nowadays users of bitcoin/LN wallets

 For **global bitcoin/LN adoption** we need to make use of bitcoin applications easy for non-technical people.